anandu06dev/ng4StarterKit/README.md

 Singleton services are elementary artifacts in typical Angular applications.
 Most of the functionality that does not belong in a component would normally be added to services!
 Nevertheless, we will taxonomize our code base in the direction of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
 We will introduce the Repository pattern in flavor of pure Data Access Services or State Management Services that almost every Angular developer abides by.

-If we want to coordinate scope and lifetime of a service successfully we must adhere to a few practices:
+If we want to coordinate scope and lifetime of services successfully we must adhere to a few guidelines:

 **» Services shared through the module providers array**<br/>